What Are the Different Types of Hysterectomy?

 If you have a condition that requires a hysterectomy or removal of the uterus, you’ll likely have many questions for your doctor.
 Why is it needed?
 What are the risks and side effects?
 What is the best type of hysterectomy for me?

-“It’s normal to have concerns when you’re facing surgery,” says Tresa Lombardi, MD, an OB-GYN specializing in minimally invasive surgery with Scripps Clinic Rancho Bernardo.
+“It’s normal to have concerns when you’re facing surgery,” says Tresa Lombardi, MD, an OB-GYN specializing in minimally invasive surgery at Scripps Clinic Rancho Bernardo.
 “Your doctor will explain the procedure in detail.
 It’s important to know that whenever possible the least invasive procedure is used.”

 What is a hysterectomy?